n9sgg/liat/README.md

 liat uses the ncurses library and header files.

+If you do not have ncurses you can install it on ubuntu like below.

+sudo apt-get install libncurses5-dev libncursesw5-dev

 To compile liat at the bash prompt ...

 > gcc -c liat.c -o liat -lncurses